epam/edp-install/docs/operator-guide/sonarqube.md

 # SonarQube Integration

-This documentation guide provides comprehensive instructions for integrating external SonarQube with the EPAM Delivery Platform.
+This documentation guide provides comprehensive instructions for integrating SonarQube with the EPAM Delivery Platform.

+!!! info
+    In EDP release 3.5, we have changed the deployment strategy for the sonarqube-operator component, now it is not installed by default.
+The `sonarURL` parameter management has been transferred from the values.yaml file to Kubernetes secrets.

 ## Prerequisites